Introducing error reporting in optics

 |

-error message from the third-party library error type to our domain model
+One could argue we should transform the String error message from the third-party library error type to our domain model

-using something like mapError
+using something like mapError.

 |